saulshanabrook/lighting/docs/README.md

 ### Attributes of Instruments
-Major complications arise when considering non light emitting outputs, for example moving lights, color scrollers, mirros, and gobo spinnners.
+Major complications arise when considering non light emitting outputs, for example moving lights, color scrollers, mirrors, and gobo spinnners.

 While these would all function fine under the above proposed system the workflow could be a bit ugly.